swanny0819/python-gedcom/README.md

 The project was taken over by [Nicklas Reincke](https://github.com/nickreynke) in 2018.
 Together with [Damon Brodie](https://github.com/nomadyow) a lot of changes were made and the parser was optimized.

+It has most recently been forked by [Pat Swanson](https://github.com/swanny0819) in 2021.

 ## License